Temple Mount entry restrictions: Restrictions on entry

+Against Jews and Christians

 Christians and Jews may only visit the site as tourists and only for four hours per day five days per week.
 Israel also restricts the number of religious Jews that can visit at a time.
 Until 2003, it was limited to five; in 2003 it was increased to 10; in 2010 it was increased to 20 and in 2011 it was again increased to 50 at a time.

-During times of political tension and fear of riots, Israel has restricted entry to Muslim men and women over a certain age.
-The age limit has varied according to decisions taken by security officials.
-The restrictions do not affect Jews or tourists who can enter regardless of their age.
+Against Palestinian Muslims

+As of 2024, the Israeli government had prohibits Palestinian Muslims under the age of 55 from entering Al-Aqsa during the month of Ramadan, which makes 95% of Palestinians ineligible.

 Entry restrictions were frequently imposed during the 2015–2016 wave of violence in the Israeli-Palestinian conflict.
 Some examples: